inception-health/cdk/README.md

 # Inception Health CDK Constructs

-Inception Health provides a set of opinionated AWS CDK constructs to help you build secure, compliant, and scalable applications on AWS.
-These constructs are designed with HIPAA compliance and security best practices in mind, allowing you to focus on your application logic while we handle the infrastructure.
+Welcome to Inception Health CDK Constructs, a collection of opinionated AWS CDK constructs designed to help you build secure, compliant, and scalable applications on AWS with ease.

-Inception Health has identified CDK as a way to distribute our opinionated mechanisms for leveraging AWS resources in the "right" ways.
+With a focus on **HIPAA compliance** and **security best practices**, this library enables developers to streamline infrastructure management, allowing teams to focus on building impactful applications without worrying about complex cloud configurations.

+## Why Inception Health CDK Constructs?

+At [Inception Health](https://inceptionhealth.io), we recognize the challenges of securely building and scaling healthcare applications on the cloud.
+Our AWS CDK constructs encapsulate the expertise and lessons learned from building healthcare solutions, ensuring that security, compliance, and scalability are baked into every application from the start.

-## Key Features
+### Key Features

-* Tied deeply into AWS using native tools.
+  - AWS Native: Deep integration with AWS services and native tools.
-* Built with HIPAA Compliance and Security in mind.
+  - HIPAA Compliance: Built with healthcare and regulatory standards in mind.
-* Typescript infrastructure as code.
+  - TypeScript-Based: Infrastructure-as-Code with a developer-friendly language.
-* Opinionated constructs allow teams to focus on their product and not AWS APIs.
+  - Opinionated Design: Simplifies AWS APIs, allowing teams to focus on product development.

-## CDK Constructs
+## Constructs

 ### SecureBucket

-The `@inception-health/cdk-secure-bucket` package provides a construct that extends an S3 bucket.
-This construct handles security best practices and is required if you're storing PII/PHI.
+The `@inception-health/cdk-secure-bucket` package provides an enhanced S3 bucket construct with security best practices built-in.
+It is tailored for storing sensitive information, such as PII or PHI, and adheres to strict compliance requirements.

 ### SecureStore

-The `@inception-health/cdk-secure-store` package provides a construct that creates a secure DynamoDB table conformant to Inception Health HIPAA compliance and policies.
-It includes features such as encryption, high availability, disaster recovery, and monitoring.
+The `@inception-health/cdk-secure-store` package offers a secure, scalable DynamoDB table construct.
+Features include encryption at rest, high availability, disaster recovery, and monitoring, making it an ideal solution for HIPAA-compliant data storage.

 ### Lambda

-The `@inception-health/cdk-lambda` package provides a custom AWS Lambda construct for the AWS Cloud Development Kit (CDK).
-This construct simplifies the creation and management of AWS Lambda functions with advanced logging, monitoring, and dead letter queue (DLQ) support.
+The `@inception-health/cdk-lambda` package simplifies AWS Lambda management by providing enhanced constructs with features like advanced logging, monitoring, and dead letter queue (DLQ) support.

 ## Getting started